Introduction to make

 .DELETE_ON_ERROR: .PHONY: all clean all: main.txt main.txt: source.txt source2.txt makefile cat $(filter-out makefile,$^) > $@ clean: rm main.txt

 clean is unfortunately error-prone too, even if errors are easy to correct.
-It is especially not-nice that we need to enlist every file we have created.
-Also generally it cannot work correctly if we change the makefile, as it cannot track targets that we have just deleted from the makefile.
+It is especially irritating that we need to enlist every file we have created.
+Generally, it cannot work correctly if we change the makefile, as it cannot track targets that we have removed from the makefile.

 A simpler solution is creating an output directory, and save there also all temporary files.
 In this case,